krnsk0/krnsk0.dev/src/data/blog/skyscraper_2.md

 While perhaps not impossible to answer these questions concerning a potential "gap rule", we will find that the questions compound as `N` grows-- and as we consider other possible variations on the theme of inference enabled by clues on a constrained row.
 Every rule must be given a highly-general specification, in order to allow us to apply it to boards of any size.
 And, the larger the size of the board, the greater the opportunity to discover more (and more complex) patterns.

 Indeed, internet guides to the game are [filled with home-spun wisdom](https://www.conceptispuzzles.com/index.aspx?uri=puzzle/skyscrapers/techniques) concerning heuristics like the 2-clue and gap rules.
-But, while experienced players may have facility in describing and applying many such heuristics, their capacity to reason about clue constraints is hardly exhausted by such rules and heuristics, no matter how (finitely) large-- since players, it seems, are also capable of _discovering_ them.
+But, while experienced players may have great facility in describing and applying such heuristics, their capacity to reason about clue constraints is hardly exhausted such rules-- since players, it seems, are also capable of _discovering_ them.

-This tends to suggest we are not operating at a high enough level of generality in attempting to describe clue constraint inference as potentially exhausted by a set of rules, patterns, or heuristics.
+This tends to suggest we are not operating at a high enough level of generality in attempting to describe clue constraint inference as potentially exhausted by a set of rules, patterns, or heuristics, no matter how (finitely) large.
 We need a way to characterize or model the form of reasoning which is common to and underwrites _all_ such rules and heuristics.

 ## Clue Elimination: Approach